D0odi/Gym-Tracker/README.md

 Controllers/GUI(Main) directory:     Gym-Tracker/src/main/java/com/example/gui/
 ## How to use
-1) Run download and run GT.exe
+1) Download and run GT.exe.

-2) Create a new file / choose from existing .txts with a proper format
+2) In the programm, create a new file / choose from existing .txts with a proper format.

 3) Keep tracking your progress!